clojure/tools.analyzer/README.md

 # tools.analyzer

-An analyzer for Clojure code, written in Clojure and producing AST in EDN.
+An analyzer for host agnostic Clojure code, written in Clojure and producing AST in EDN.

 Timothy Baldridge gave a talk on tools.analyzer[.jvm] at Clojure/West in March 2014.
 Video